 Parties were invited to put forward long-term strategies under the Paris Agreement by 2020.
-To date, seven countries have officially communicated long-term strategies to the UNFCCC—Benin, Canada, Czech Republic, France, Germany, Mexico and the United States.
-And many other countries are in the midst of developing them.
+To date, seven countries have officially communicated long-term strategies to UN Climate Change—Benin, Canada, Czech Republic, France, Germany, Mexico and the United States.
+And many other countries are in the midst of designing them.

-WRI and UNDP, in cooperation with the UNFCCC, have just launched a set of resources that all countries can use to inform the development of long-term strategies.
-These resources capture key insights from over 40 experts – including Patricia Espinosa, Nicholas Stern and Laurence Tubiana – on topics ranging from adaptation to modeling to finance to ensuring a just transition.
+WRI and UNDP, working with UN Climate Change, have just launched a set of resources that all countries can use to inform the development of long-term strategies.
+These resources capture key insights from almost 40 experts – including Patricia Espinosa, Nicholas Stern and Laurence Tubiana – on topics ranging from adaptation to modeling to finance to ensuring a just transition.

 Below we highlight some key findings on three critical questions related to long-term strategies:

 Today's decisions will shape what the world will look like for decades to come.
 Our ability to limit dangerous climate change and achieve development goals will be determined by whether we can fundamentally change the way we frame problems and make decisions, moving from a short-sighted and reactive approach to a strategic and transformational approach guided by a shared vision.

 A long-term strategy embraces a ' 2050 is now' mindset and helps to avoid the dangers of short-term thinking, which may take decades to reverse, incur heavy costs, lock out development opportunities and increase the reliance upon risky, unproven technologies.
 Long-term strategies steer decisions in a way that catalyzes a low-carbon future while also ensuring food, water and energy security for generations to come.